Succession to the French throne: The end of a dynasty

 Louis XV had ten legitimate children, but there were only two sons, only one of whom survived to adulthood, Louis, Dauphin of France.
 This did not help dispel the concerns about the future of the dynasty; should his male line fail, the succession would be disputed by a possible war of succession between the descendants of Philip V and the House of Orléans descended from the younger brother of Louis XIV.

 The Dauphin Louis predeceased his father but left behind three sons, Louis Auguste, Duke of Berry, Louis Stanislas, Count of Provence and Charles Philippe, Count of Artois.
-The Duke of Berry succeeded his grandfather as King Louis XVI.
+The Duke of Berry succeeded his grandfather as King Louis XVI and had his coronation ceremony in 1775.

 Louis XVI would be the only French king to be executed, during the French Revolution.
 For the first time, the Capetian monarchy had been overthrown.
-The monarchy would be restored under his younger brother, the Count of Provence, who took the name Louis XVIII in consideration of the dynastic seniority of his nephew, Louis, from 1793 to 1795 (the child never actually reigned).
-Louis XVIII died childless and was succeeded by his younger brother, the Count of Artois, as Charles X.
+The monarchy would be restored under his younger brother, the Count of Provence, who took the name Louis XVIII in consideration of the dynastic seniority of his nephew, "Louis XVII," from 1793 to 1795 (the child never actually reigned).
+Louis XVIII died childless and was succeeded by his younger brother, the Count of Artois, as Charles X in 1824.
+His elaborate coronation ceremony the following year drew heavily on the traditions of the pre-1789 monarch to emphasise continuity.